ErikPereiraAlves/springboot-spreadsheet-merger/README.md

 ![Screenshot](picture1.png)

-3 - As a result you should end up with an extra PDF file named as mergedPDFs + timestamp in the same directory you ran the service.
+3 - As a result you should end up with an extra PDF file named as mergedPDFs + timestamp in the same directory you had your PDF files.

 ![Screenshot](picture2.png)